The Warning - Telenova (Review)

 Thoughts

 Telenova have a way of growing on you.
-My first listen is usually met with some indifference, but the sound sticks.
-I always eventually get a craving to come back and find my favourite song yet.
+Even though some songs are instant hits, my first listen can be met with some indifference, but the sound will stick.
+I always eventually get a craving to come back and find my favourite song (ever) yet.

-The Warning has that same benefit.
-It isn't asking for attention, it's just there.
-If you leave space for it, it'll find a little place to stay, and maybe permanently etch itself into your ears.
+The Warning has that same quality.
+It will earn your attention, and might just permanently etch itself into your ears.